m-behery/sprinkler-distribution-evaluator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is free software, licensed under the terms of the **GNU General Public License v3.0 (GPLv3)**.
+You may redistribute and/or modify it under those terms.
 See the [LICENSE](https://github.com/m-behery/sprinkler-distribution-evaluator/blob/main/LICENSE) file for details.

+---

+## Why the GPLv3 License?

+I chose the GPLv3 license because it ensures that this project remains **free and open-source software**.
+Any modifications or derived works must also remain open, preserving user freedom and encouraging collaboration for the benefit of the community.

 ---